-- i.
-A letter will be issued to students notifying them of the outcome of the Academic Misconduct Panel and informing them of any penalty or action that has been imposed, if applicable. - ii.
-The Quality nominee will record such outcomes on the student's record and any cancellation of grade will also be recorded. - iii.
+- 30. Following the Academic Misconduct Panel, the following actions will be undertaken: - A letter will be issued to students notifying them of the outcome of the Academic Misconduct Panel and informing them of any penalty or action that has been imposed, if applicable. - ii.
+The Quality nominee will record outcomes on the student's record and any cancellation of grade will also be recorded. - iii.
 The outcomes of the Academic Misconduct Panel will be presented to the next meeting of the Subject Assessment Board, where these outcomes will be formally received and ratified. - iv.
 Where the penalty determined by the Academic Misconduct Panel is exclusion, the student will be presented to the Progression and Award Board for formal withdrawal.
 Grades and/or awards achieved prior to the exclusion will normally stand unless there is clear and compelling evidence to demonstrate that credits should be removed.
 In such cases, the University reserves the right to retrospectively review previously ratified work. - v.
 The decision of the Academic Misconduct Panel is final and there shall be no further discussion of the details of the case with the student following the Academic Misconduct Panel meeting.
-The student does, however, have the right of appeal as detailed in Section 28. - vi.
-Students that are issued with a formal or final warning (UPB or UPC) must complete the university's ASSIST module.
+The student does, however, have the right of appeal as detailed in Section 30. - vi.
+Students that are issued with informal or a formal warning must complete the university's ASSIST module.
 Access to all active modules may be suspended until ASSIST has been successfully completed. - vii.
 Allegations of academic misconduct which involve fraud or a serious breach of examination security and implicate the Head of Centre or senior management will be reported to the Academic Registrar and will be investigated accordingly. - viii.
 Confirmed cases of Academic misconduct may be reported to professional bodies where applicable.